Degrees of Digital Transformation

 - Extending Capabilities

 The first phase is simple digitization.
-In communications, this usually equates to software-controlled VoIP, UC, and contact center solutions.
+In communications, this usually equates to software-controlled business voip, UC, and contact center solutions.
 Software-controlled solutions enable centralized administration and management, and using a document to PDF software to turn the analog into digital (something like FilecenterDMS as one example) can really help this process.
 However, software alone is just a start.